nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 then used for a FreeSurfer-based group-analysis using surface-based spherical registration.

-Nipype provides a plugin-like environment for developers to create and test new cross-package algorithms and a collaborative environment for neuroimaging software development in a high-level language.
+Nipype provides a plugin-like, high-level language environment for developers to create and test new cross-package algorithms.
 For example, ArtifactDetect, a quality assurance tool maintained as a Matlab-based SPM toolbox, is now available to FSL users and appropriately modifies both SPM and FSL generated design matrices to